Interim Dean: Brooke Bui, PhD

 Program Student Learning Outcomes

-Upon completion of the philosophy program, students will be able to
+Upon completion of the humanities program, students will be able to

-- Identify, analyze, and evaluate the epistemological assertions, metaphysical assumptions, and shared understandings that undergird particular cultural understandings as reflected in works of philosophy.
+- Identify, analyze, and evaluate the epistemological assertions, metaphysical assumptions, and shared understandings that undergird particular cultural understandings as reflected in works of literature, art, architecture, and philosophy.

-- Demonstrate willingness and ability to analyze ideas, events, and cultural texts from diverse origins.
+- Demonstrate willingness and ability to analyze ideas, historical events, and cultural texts from diverse origins.

-- Demonstrate the ability to construct a critical argument synthesizing multiple perspectives and points of view.
+- Demonstrate the ability to construct a critical argument synthesizing multiple perspectives or points of view.